A note on certain ergodicity coefficients: Abstract

 \section{Abstract}

-We investigate the ergodicity coefficients introduced by Rothblum et al in \cite{rothblum1} and \cite{rothblum2}.
-A complex matrix version of the farmer is proposed in \cite{ergodicity-survey} and we provide a limit property for it, accordingly with a known limit property of the original coefficient.
-Then we propose a generalization of the coefficient in \cite{rothblum2} and we show that it can be used to relate the eigenvector problem $Ax=x$ to the solution of a particular $M$-matrix linear system.
+{We investigate two ergodicity coefficients $\phi_{\|\, \|}$ and $\tau_{n-1}$, originally introduced to bound the subdominant eigenvalues of nonnegative matrices.
+The former has been generalized to complex matrices in recent years and several properties for such generalized version have been shown so far.
+We provide a further result concerning the limit of its powers.
+Then we propose a generalization of the second coefficient $\tau_{n-1}$ and we show that, under mild conditions, it can be used to recast the eigenvector problem $Ax=x$ as a particular M-matrix linear system, whose coefficient matrix can be defined in terms of the entries of $A$.
+Such property turns out to generalize the two known equivalent formulations of the Pagerank centrality of a graph. \\